fiinix/fiinix.github.io/_posts/2013/12/2013-12-07-munching-on-too-many-mince-pies.md

 date: 2013-12-07T12:42:00+00:00
 author: Carlos
 layout: post
-tags: ["Christmas Countdown", "Mince Pies", Immigration, "The Abominable Weekly Update"]
+tags: ["For science!", Immigration, "The Abominable Weekly Update", Christmas]
-category: personal
+category: Life
 excerpt: "In which I, and five co-workers try mince pies to determine which is the best."
 ---
 17 days until Christmas.
 The countdown continues.